 The account now receives any dividends from the gilts registrar (Computershare Investor Services plc) that have been unclaimed for five years.
 The gilts registrar transfers the unclaimed dividends to CRND on or around 1 April and 1 October each year.
-The gilts registrar is responsible for validating claims for dividends including those that have been transferred to CRND as unclaimed for five years.
+The gilts registrar is responsible for validating claims for dividends, including those that have been transferred to CRND as unclaimed for five years, before the account transfers these back.